VyperCore/bucket/docs/index.md

 |---|---|
 | `set_tier_level` | Restrict coverpoints to the requested tier level.
 Lower values are higher priority |

-All coverpoints default to tier 0 if they aren't explicitly set.
-If you don't wish to alter this setting, then all coverpoints will be included by default.
+All coverpoints default to tier 0 if they aren't explicitly set and will be enabled by default.
 This sets the tier level separately to the filter functions.
 If you want to use `tier` as part of your match criteria you are able to do so with `*_by_function()`.

 ```